 Are you thinking of conserving a parent or a loved one in Glendale, California or filing a petition for conservatorship?
-The success of a Conservatorship Petition depends on many factors when you are in court.
+The success of a Conservatorship Petition depends on many factors when you are in court before a conservatorships judge.

 Here is a list of factors that the Probate Court will consider when a Petition for Conservatorship is filed: